tmpfs/linkdown/lib/linkdown.md

 Redirects are automatically followed provided the redirect is to the same host.

+## Report

+When the `--report` option is given statistics are written to the specified file as a JSON document when the crawl is complete, it has the following fields:

+* `length`: Number of items in the queue.
+* `complete`: Number of items completed.
+* `errors`: Number of requests that responded with 4xx or 5xx status codes.
+* `stats`: An object containing statistics.

+The stats object has child objects that contain `min`, `max` and `avg` statistics for each of the following fields:

+* `headers`: Time in milliseconds until response headers were received.
+* `body`: Time in milliseconds to download the response body.
+* `request`: Time in milliseconds to download the entire response; headers and body.
+* `size`: Size in bytes for the response body.

 ## Exit

 The program will exit with a non-zero exit code when an error is encountered.
 When the crawl completes any 4xx and 5xx HTTP response codes will cause the program to exit with code 255.
-This guarantees that a success exit code of zero will only occur when the crawl completes and no HTTP error responses occurred during the crawl.
+This guarantees that a success exit code of zero will only occur when the crawl completes and no HTTP error responses occurred.